 Aluminium Alloy Structures

-Weldable and self-ageing aluminium alloy (RDE-40) has been developed for use in light-weight structures.
+Weldable and self-aging aluminium alloy (RDE-40) has been developed for use in light-weight structures.
 This alloy has shown better stress corrosion resistance than the other alloys in Al-Zn-Mg

 group.
 It gives an ultimate tensile strength of 40 kg/sq mm.
 This alloy is useful for Defence (particularly in the field of aerospace), railways and transportation.
 The technology has been transferred to industry.Aluminum Plate